usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 ## 6. Assertion Presentation

-Assertions MAY be presented in either an *indirect* or *direct* manner from the IdP to the RP.
+Assertions MAY be presented in either an *back-channel* or *front-channel* manner from the IdP to the RP.
 Each model has its benefits and drawbacks, but both require the proper validation of the assertion.
 Assertions MAY also be proxied to facilitate federation between IdPs and RPs under specific circumstances, as discussed in section 4.1.4.

 The IdP SHALL transmit only those attributes that were explicitly requested by the RP.
 RPs SHALL conduct a privacy risk assessment when determining which attributes to request.